RicoJia/ricojia.github.io/_posts/2022/2022-01-04-deep-learning-introduction.markdown

 Nowadays, It's very hard to guess all these params right in one shot.
 Intuitions from one domain (speech recognition) likely doesn't transfer well to another. **So going over the above iterations is key.** That said, one exception is that ConvNet/ResNet from computer vision transferred to speech recognition well.

-Another secret sauce is data partition.
-There are:
+### Data Partition

+There are optionally two/three sets:

 - Training set
-- Validation set: unbias evaluation of the model fit for hyperparameter tuning.
+- Holdout set (optional): unbias evaluation of the model fit for hyperparameter tuning.
 It can be also used for early stopping and regularization.
 So a validation set is often used in between epochs.
 - Test Set: the final evaluation of the model's performance.
 If the dataset has never been seen in training, it's also called a **holdout** dataset.

 The terms "validation set" and "test set" are intermixed in academia and industry.